solana-labs/solana-web3.js/README.md

 ## Contributing

-If you found a bug or would like to request a feature, please [file an issue](https://github.com/solana-labs/solana-web3.js/issues/new).
+Found a bug or have a feature request?
+[File an issue](https://github.com/solana-labs/solana-web3.js/issues/new) to let us know.
 If, based on the discussion on an issue you would like to offer a code change, please make a [pull request](https://github.com/solana-labs/solana-web3.js/compare).
 If neither of these describes what you would like to contribute, read the [getting help](#getting-help) section above.

 ## Disclaimer